-Note: Sponsored projects (e.g. fund 144 or 133) are subject to the terms and conditions of the specific award, as well as applicable program guidelines, which may restrict use of funds for certain types of expenses.
-Please contact the RSP accountant (https://www.rsp.wisc.edu/accountantsearch.html) for your award with any questions.
+- Sponsored projects (e.g., fund 144 or 133) are subject to the terms and conditions of the specific award, as well as applicable program guidelines, which may restrict the use of funds for certain types of expenses.
+Contact the Research and Sponsored Programs accountant (https://www.rsp.wisc.edu/accountantsearch.html) for your award with any questions.

 - What to Book.
 Travel by air shall be limited to the lowest, logical, non-refundable, coach/economy class fare available.
 The additional cost for premium class or seat assignment fees for premium class (first class, business class, or premium economy) travel is not payable/reimbursable unless:

 - The traveler has been granted an ADA exemption through the Employee Disability Resources Office, or,

 - It is an international flight with eight hours or more of total flight time, including domestic segments (allowable upgrade to Premium Economy class only).

 - Booking Methods.
 Airline reservations—for both employee and non-employee travel—must be made with a university contracted travel agency or via the Concur self-booking tool.
 Exceptions requiring supporting documentation are:

 - Foreign, Intra-Country Flights: Though rare, some international airline tickets cannot be purchased by a designated travel management company or are available at significantly higher rates.
 Some remote international carriers must be purchased in-country.
 If purchasing airfare abroad, the origin and destination must both be international locations.
 Flights purchased under this exception may be booked directly with the airline.

 - Independent Study Abroad: UW–Madison students traveling for programs provided wholly by international institutions of higher education or third-party affiliates.